-Saffron risotto, also known as Risotto alla milanese, is an elegant and timeless dish of Lombard tradition.
-Its golden color and the intense aroma of saffron make it a symbol of refinement, perfect for festive lunches or a special homemade dinner.
+Saffron risotto, also known as Risotto alla milanese, is an elegant and timeless dish from the Lombardy tradition.
+Its golden color and the intense scent of saffron make it a symbol of refinement, perfect for festive lunches as well as a special homemade dinner.

 Heat the ready-made broth and keep it warm.

 In a saucepan heat the oil with half of the butter.
-Add the freeze-dried onion and let it rehydrate for a few moments in the hot mixture.
+Add the freeze-dried onion and let it rehydrate briefly in the hot mixture.

 Add the rice and toast it for 2 minutes, stirring until the grains become slightly translucent.

-Begin cooking by adding one ladle of hot broth at a time, stirring constantly.
+Begin cooking by adding a ladle of hot broth at a time, stirring constantly.

-Halfway through cooking, dissolve the saffron in a little hot broth and add it to the rice.
-You will see it take on the typical golden color and an unmistakable aroma.
+Halfway through cooking dissolve the saffron in a little hot broth and add it to the rice.
+You will see it acquire the typical golden color and unmistakable aroma.

 Continue cooking, adding broth until the rice is al dente (about 16-18 minutes).

 Remove from the heat, stir in the remaining butter and the grated Parmigiano Reggiano.
-Mix vigorously to obtain the typical creaminess.
+Stir vigorously to achieve the characteristic creaminess.

-Let rest for one minute covered and serve immediately, pairing it with a good red wine.
+Let it rest covered for one minute and serve immediately, accompanied by a good red wine.

 Saucepan (or wide pot)